How Bars Are Fueling COVID-19 Outbreaks

 While bars can ask customers to wear masks and sit at tables, Alozie says he is skeptical that such guidance, however well-intentioned, can be successful.

-"The reality is man proposes, God disposes," he says.
+"The reality is, man proposes, God disposes," he says.
 "Alcohol disposes even more."

 An outbreak linked to a bar and grill in southwest Washington state is instructive.